f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--scan-plugins`

 Scan standard directories for plugins and display their names.
 Results may be incomplete.
-See [plugins](13-PLUGINS.md) for more info.
+See the [plugin documentation](13-PLUGINS.md) for more info.

 ### `--screenshot-filename=<png file>` (_string_, default: `{app}/{model}_{n}.png`)

 Filename to save [screenshots](04-INTERACTIONS.md#take-screenshots) to.
 Can use [template variables](#filename-templating).
-Supports relative paths [as described](04-INTERACTIONS.md#take-screenshots).
+Supports [relative screenshot paths](04-INTERACTIONS.md#take-screenshots).

 ### `--rendering-backend=<auto|egl|osmesa|glx|wgl>` (_string_, default: `auto`)